XCentium/SitecoreExperienceMarketing/README.md

 5. Copy z.SCEM.user.config.example to the /website/app_config/includes directory and remove the .example extensions

 6. Create a file based publishing target to your website as per "local.pubxml"

+7. Publish locally

+8. Go to /unicorn.aspx and run an initial sync for your solution

+9. Go to the sitecore client and publish the site